QuickPoses/quickposes.github.io/legal/privacy-policy.md

 ## What information we collect:

-The iOS app Collect no data.
+The iOS app collect no data.
 The website requires no cookie or any tracking mechanism.

 The iOS app access its own folder for getting the pose galleries and saving the user sessions results.
 No other access is used or needed by the app.